Supergirl (Kara Zor-El): Early life

-Although Kara Zor-El was the first character to use the name "Supergirl," DC Comics tested three different female versions of Superman prior to her debut.
+Although Kara Zor-El was the first character to use the name "Supergirl", DC Comics tested three different female versions of Superman prior to her debut.

-The first story to feature a female counterpart to Superman was "Lois Lane – Superwoman," which was published in Action Comics #60 (May 1943).
-In the story, a hospitalized Lois Lane dreams she has gained superpowers thanks to a blood transfusion from the Man of Steel.
+The first story to feature a female counterpart to Superman was "Lois Lane – Superwoman", which was published in Action Comics #60 (May 1943).
+In the story, a hospitalized Lois Lane dreams she has gained superpowers following a blood transfusion from Superman.
 She begins her own career as "Superwoman", complete with a version of Superman's costume.

-In the Superboy #78 story entitled "Claire Kent, Alias Super-Sister", Superboy saves the life of an alien woman named Shar-La, who turns Superboy into a girl, in retaliation for his disparaging thoughts about women drivers which she picked up telepathically.
-In Smallville, Clark claims to be Claire Kent, an out-of-town relative who is staying with the Kents.
-When in costume, he appears as Superboy's sister, Super-Sister, and claims the two have exchanged places.
+In the Superboy #78 story entitled "Claire Kent, Alias Super-Sister", Superboy saves the life of an alien woman named Shar-La, who turns Superboy into a girl in retaliation for his disparaging thoughts about women drivers which she picked up telepathically.
+In Smallville, Clark hides the transformation by posing as "Claire Kent", an out-of-town relative who is staying with the Kents.
+When in costume, the heroine presents herself as Superboy's sister, Super-Sister, and claims the two have exchanged places.
 Once Superboy has learned his lesson about feeling more respect for women, Shar-La reveals the episode to be a dream which she projected into Superboy's mind.

-In Superman #123 (August 1958), Jimmy Olsen uses a magic totem to wish a "Super-Girl" into existence as a companion and aid to Superman; however, the two frequently get in each other's way until she is fatally injured protecting Superman from a Kryptonite meteor.
+In Superman #123 (August 1958), Jimmy Olsen uses a magic totem to create a "Super-Girl" as a companion and aid to Superman; however, the two frequently get in each other's way until she is fatally injured protecting Superman from a Kryptonite meteor.
 At her insistence, Jimmy wishes the dying girl out of existence.
 DC used this story to gauge public response to the concept of a completely new super-powered female counterpart to Superman.